How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Beach bums, adventure seekers

-You might have already seen breathtaking aerial shots of Kalanggaman Island on the internet.
-But viewing such images pales in comparison to personally experiencing the white powdery sand beaches and pristine blue water of the uninhabited island.
+You might have already seen breathtaking aerial shots of Kalanggaman Island online.
+But viewing such images pales in comparison to personally experiencing the uninhabited island’s white powdery sand beaches and pristine blue water.

 Top things to do on Kalanggaman Island